pyGrowler/Growler/README.rst

 Extensions
 ----------

-Growler implements its own virtual namespaces to which you can add your own packages under the 'growler' package name.
-The implementation has changed such that it no-longer uses growler as a python virtual namespace (which lead to verbose import statements) but an explicit virtual package: *growler\_ext*.
+Growler introduces the virtual namespace ``growler_ext`` to which other projects may add their own growler-specific code.
+Of course, these packages may be imported in the standard way, but Growler provides an autoloading feature via the growler.ext module (note the '.' in place of '_') which will automatically import any packages found in the growler_ext namespace.
+This not only provides a standard interface for extensions, but allows for different implementations of an interface to be chosen by the environment, rather than hard-coded in.
+It also can reduce number of import statements at the beginning of the file.
+This specialized importer may be imported as a standalone module:

+.. code: python

+  from growler import (App, ext)

+  app = App()
+  app.use(ext.MyGrowlerExtension())
+  ...

+or a module from which to import from:

+.. code: python

+  from growler import App
+  from growler.ext import MyGrowlerExtension

+  app = App()
+  app.use(ext.MyGrowlerExtension())
+  ...

+This works by replacing the 'real' ext module with an object that will import submodules in the growler_ext namespace automatically.
+Perhaps unfortunately, because of this there is no way I know of to allow the ``import growler.ext.my_extension`` syntax, as this skips the importer object and raises an import error.
+Users *must* use the ``from growler.ext import ...`` syntax instead.

-The best practice for developers to add their middleware to growler is now to put their code in the growler_ext/my_extesion.
-This will allow your code to be imported by web developers by ``import growler.ext.my_extesion``.
-This will search through the growler_ext namespace and find your package.
+The best practice for developers to add their middleware to growler is now to put their code in the python module growler_ext/my_extesion.

-There is currently one 'official' extension,
+This will allow your code to be imported by others via ``from growler.ext import my_extension`` or the combination of ``from growler import ext`` and ``ext.my_extesion``.

+An example of an extension is the
 `indexer <https://github.com/pyGrowler/growler-indexer>`__ which hosts an automatically generated index of a filesystem directory.
-Look to it as an example of how to write extensions.
+It should implement the best practices of how to write extensions.

 More
 ----